Information concerning Brofjorden.

 More tugs are used if the pilot / master in consultation so decides.

 - Normally vessel < 20 000 DWT are equipped as prescribed above.
 If not, one tug should be used both on arrival and departure.

 - Vessel 20 000 - 30 000 DWT are normally also equipped as prescribed above.
 If not, the number of tugs shall be increased to two upon arrival.

 - Vessel > 30 000 DWT are usually not equipped as above and will for that reason normally apply with the table above.

 Granting of exemptions

-A permit to reduce the number of tugboats requires that the above-mentioned equipment is in operation at each individual occasion.
+A permit regarding a reduction in the number of tugboats presupposes that the above-mentioned equipment is in operation at each individual occasion.